KornShell: History

 KornShell was originally proprietary software.
 In 2000 the source code was released under a license particular to AT&T, but since the ksh93q release in early 2005 it has been licensed under the Eclipse Public License.
 KornShell is available as part of the AT&T Software Technology (AST) Open Source Software Collection.
 As KornShell was initially only available through a proprietary license from AT&T, a number of free and open source alternatives were created.
 These include pdksh, mksh, Bash, and Z shell.

 The functionality of the original KornShell, ksh88, was used as a basis for the standard POSIX.2, Shell and Utilities, Command Interpreter (IEEE Std 1003.2-1992).

-Some vendors still ship their own versions of the older ksh88 variant, sometimes with extensions. ksh93 is maintained on GitHub.
+Some vendors still ship their own versions of the older ksh88 variant, sometimes with extensions. ksh93 is maintained on GitHub, originally in att/ast ("AT&T Software Technology"), since moved to ksh93/ksh.

 As "Desktop KornShell" (dtksh), ksh93 is distributed as part of the Common Desktop Environment.
 This version also provides shell-level mappings for Motif widgets.
 It was intended as a competitor to Tcl/Tk.

 The original KornShell, ksh88, became the default shell on AIX in version 4, with ksh93 being available separately.

 UnixWare 7 includes both ksh88 and ksh93.
 The default Korn shell is ksh93, which is supplied as /usr/bin/ksh, and the older version is available as /usr/bin/ksh88.
 UnixWare also includes dtksh when CDE is installed.

-The ksh93 distribution underwent a less stable fate after the authors left AT&T around 2012 at stable version ksh93u+.
-The primary authors continued working on a ksh93v- beta branch until around 2014.
-That work was eventually taken up primarily by Red Hat in 2017 (due to customer requests) and resulted in the eventual initial release of ksh2020 in the fall of 2019.
-That initial release (although fixing several prior stability issues) introduced breakage and compatibility issues.
-In March 2020, AT&T decided to roll back the community changes, stash them in a branch, and restart from ksh93u+, as the changes were too broad and too ksh-focused for the company to absorb into a project in maintenance mode. ksh2020 was released as a "major release for several reasons" such as removal of EBCDIC support, dropping support for binary plugins written for ksh93u+ and removal of some broken math functions, but has never been maintained or supported by AT&T (not even on its initial release date).
-The ksh2020 source code has received no commits since February 2020 and it was archived read only in October 2021.

-Following the issues with the ksh2020 branch and its abandonment, a new repository was created in May 2020 for the ksh93u+m branch, based on the last stable AT&T release (ksh93u+ 2012-08-01) where bugfix development actively continues.